Production of monochromatic $^{228}$Ra $\alpha$-sources for detector characterization

 In order to produce a secondary source, we face either a small aluminum or copper foil, or a scintillating crystal to the primary source.
 We keep the gap in between smaller than $1$ cm and hold this configuration inside a constantly pumped chamber: the vacuum, which we keep at the level of $(10^{-2}-10^{-3})$ mbar, reduces the possibility of slowing down the nucleus by collision with an air molecule.

-The actual composition and activity of the newly-created source is not trivial to compute because, on the one side, all the nuclides from \RaS down the chain can be implanted; on the other, they can as well escape the secondary source during its preparation.
-Anyway, after a few days, a saturation condition is reached since the longest half-life among those of the implanted nuclides (that of \RaS) is shorter than $4$ days (table in Fig.~\ref{fig:chain}).
+The actual composition and activity of the newly created source are not trivial to compute because, on the one side, all the nuclides from \RaS down the chain can be implanted; on the other, they can as well escape the secondary source during its preparation.
+Anyway, after a few days, a saturation condition is reached since the longest half-life among those of the implanted nuclides (that of \RaS) is shorter than $4$ days (Table in Fig.~\ref{fig:chain}).